Shared Memory Pipelined Parareal

 \section{Summary}

 The paper introduces and analyses an OpenMP implementation of the parallel-in-time method Parareal with pipelining.
 Pipelining allows to hide some of the cost of the serial coarse correction step in Parareal and is important to optimise its efficiency (even though it cannot relax the inherent limit on parallel efficiency given by the inverse of the number of required iterations).
 Pipelining comes naturally in a distributed memory MPI implementation, but is not straightforward when using OpenMP.
-The new OpenMP implementation is compared to a standard MPI variant in terms of runtime, memory footprint and energy consumption for both a Cray compiler and the GCC.
+The new OpenMP implementation is compared to the standard MPI variant in terms of runtime, memory footprint and energy consumption for both a Cray compiler and the GCC.
 Both versions produce essentially identical runtimes.
-For both compilers, using OpenMP leads to significant reductions in memory footprint, but the effect is more pronounced for the Cray compiler.
+For both compilers, using OpenMP leads to reductions in memory footprint, but the effect is more pronounced for the Cray compiler.
 In terms of energy-to-solution, the results strongly depend on the compiler: while for GCC the OpenMP version is more energy efficient than the MPI version, there is no difference for the Cray compiler.

 The results show that contemplating a shared memory strategy to implement ``parallel-across-the-steps'' methods like Parareal can be worthwhile.
 Even though it is more complicated, it can reduce memory requirements.
-A potential caveat is whether the benefits carry over to the full space-time parallel case, where a parallel-in-time method is combined with spatial decomposition.
-For Parareal without pipelining the potential of such a hybrid space-time parallel approach has been illustrated~\cite{RuprechtKrause2014_DDM} but whether applies to the pipelined version introduced here remains to be seen.
+However, more advanced features like task-based parallelism in OpenMP, remote memory access for MPI or a more advanced iteration control to prevent superfluous computation on converged time slices are not explored here.
+Another potential caveat is whether the benefits carry over to the full space-time parallel case, where a parallel-in-time method is combined with spatial decomposition.
+For Parareal without pipelining the potential of such a hybrid space-time parallel approach has been illustrated~\cite{RuprechtKrause2014_DDM} but whether this applies to the pipelined version introduced here remains to be seen.